Air Conditioner Replacement in Jeannette, PA

 • Indoor comfort performance, including humidity control and mechanical limitations.

-3. Performing a Manual J load calculation to determine proper capacity for your specific home and Jeannette climate.
+• Performing a Manual J load calculation to determine the correct capacity for your home and Jeannette’s climate.

-4. Checking ductwork for leaks, insulation, and sizing.
+• Checking ductwork for leaks, insulation, and proper sizing.

 • Square footage and layout of your home.